postlight/account/README.md

 - A way to edit in the browser and save somehow or other.
 Since it's just ASCII maybe it could be hacked to just save into some simple CMS.
 It'd be fine except for then needing to set up a password recovery module.
 Maybe I'll use some auth service like a young person.
 - Live editing!
 Very simple because the parser is all JavaScript.
 Text on the left, live results on the right.
 - Many more fun calculators made of text.
+- IDK, HTML.
+Or citations so that we know where the math is coming from.

+## Could this be used for evil?
+- Yes, if people used it to "prove" things that are nonsense, like a Eugenics calculator about improving the genetic stock of humanity, or a calculator that proved that a certain percentage of humans must be turned into food.
+- C.f. also "How to Lie with Statistics."
+- But since the only way to publish is to set up a whole new thingy or issue a pull request, the risk is preeeety low.